Skip to secondary navigation Skip to main content

 Revised Federal Acquisition Regulation (FAR)

 It is important to understand Section 508 in the context of other laws related to federal disability policy.
-In addition to Section 508, the Rehabilitation Act of 1973 has several other sections:
+In addition to Section 508, the Rehabilitation Act of 1973 (PDF) has the following related sections:

-• Section 504 - Prohibits federal agencies, programs, or activities from discriminating and requires reasonable accommodation for qualified individuals with disabilities
+• Section 504 (PDF) - Prohibits federal agencies, programs, or activities from discriminating and requires reasonable accommodation for qualified individuals with disabilities.

 Section508.gov